Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 * `load` : Import the model parameters from `path` and use them to initialize parameters.

 The prototype of `init` is as follows.
-Before training, we need use `init` to initialize the parameters in network.
+Before training, we need to use `init` to initialize the parameters in network.

 ```python
 def init(self)